a-type/git-tool/README.md

+### [abandoned] Attempt at creating a visual Git client.
+Ultimately I think Kraken is more in line with what I want.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>